mthomas00/template/README.md

 ```
 #### _R_
 Add any required packages that are available via `CRAN` to `/setup/conda_env.yaml`.
 These must be prepended with `r-`.
 If there is a package that is only available from `GitHub` and not from `CRAN`, add this package to `/setup/setup_r.r` (after copying this script from `/extensions`).
 These individual packages can be added in the same way as `Python` packages above (with the `r-` prepend). _Note that you may need to install the latest version of `conda` as outlined in the setup instructions above to properly load packages_.

+**For Apple Silicon users:** R packages will automatically compile from source if needed.
+This may take longer but ensures native ARM64 compatibility.

 #### _Stata_